hneemann/yagi/README.md

 After that I have to modify the code in a way that it uses this new type instead of the empty interface.
 There are seven usages of the empty interface and I can simply replace `interface{}` by `ITEM` in the file seven times.

-After that the tests and the example comming with the list are still running without any modification.
+After that the tests and the example comming with the list, are still running without any modification.
 That's nice!

-Now I can write the folowing code which is based on the list example given by the go authors:
+Now I can write the following code which is based on the list example given by the Go authors:

 ```go
 package main